jesonxie/lordofpomelo/README.md

+可用的 lordofpomelo 工程

-##Lordofpomelo - Lordofpomelo is a browser-based MMORPG
+## Lordofpomelo - Lordofpomelo is a browser-based MMORPG

 Lordofpomelo is a browser-based MMORPG(massively multiplayer online role-playing game).
 The backend is written in node.js based on [pomelo](https://github.com/NetEase/pomelo),